automotiveMastermind/prompt/README.md

 themes
 ```

-**NOTE**: The installer simply creates a new folder (.ssh) under the root folder, and copies all of the files there.
+**NOTE**: The installer simply creates a new folder (.uber) under the root folder, and copies all of the files there.
 It will backup this folder to ./backup first.
-It wires up the "extensions" by adding a source command for ~/.ssh/bashrc
+It wires up the "extensions" by adding a source command for $HOME/.uber/bashrc
-to ~/.bash_profile.
+to $HOME/.bash_profile.
 It will not duplicate itself, so you can re-run the installer to upgrade at any time. the
-~/.bash_profile is also backed up to ./backup/.bash_profile.
+$HOME/.bash_profile is also backed up to ./backup/[date].bash_profile.

 ## Copright and License